Transitive projective planes and insoluble groups: Proving Lemma A

-\begin{lemma} Let $p\geq 7, q=p^f$ and $S$ be a quasi-simple subgroup of $GL(n,q)$, such that the associated vector space $V$ is an absolutely irreducible $\Fq S$-module.
+\begin{lemma} Let $p\geq 7, q=p^f$ and $S$ be a quasisimple group of Lie type defined over a field of size $p^e$ lying inside $\GL(n,q)$, such that the associated vector space $V$ is an absolutely irreducible $\Fq S$-module.
 Then

-\end{lemma} \begin{proof} We go through the possible quasi-simple groups, as listed in the Classification of Finite Simple Groups.
+\end{lemma} \begin{proof} We go through the possible quasisimple groups, as listed in the Classification of Finite Simple Groups.
+Since $p\geq 7$, $S$ is not isomorphic to ${^2B_2}(q)$, ${^2G_q}(q)$ or ${^2F_4}(q)$.
 Note that the lemma is trivial if $S$ contains a central involution; hence we assume that this is not the case.

-Write $q=p^f$.
-We will refer to \cite[Propositions 5.4.6, 5.4.8, 5.4.11, 5.4.15, and Corollary 2.10.10]{kl} for various facts about $S$ that we use repeatedly.
-Our notation is consistent with \cite{kl}; in particular we use a superscript $\epsilon$ to denote a symbol in $\{+,-\}$ (or, in the case of $\Omega_m^\epsilon(p^e)$ with $m$ odd, $\epsilon$ is blank).
-In the case of the symmetric groups the meaning of this is clear; for other groups $+$ denotes the untwisted version, $-$ the twisted version (so $E_6^-(p^e) = {^2E_6}(p^e)$ and $PSL^-(p^e) = PSU(p^e)$ for instance).
+We assume that the representation $S\to \GL_n(q)$ induced by the given embedding cannot be realised over a proper subfield of $\mathbb{F}_q$, otherwise we redefine $q$ to take a smaller value.
+Since $p\geq 7$ we observe that the universal quasisimple cover of $S$ is a simply connected group of Lie type, hence we can apply \cite[Proposition 5.4.6]{kl}.

-Suppose $S$ is a quasi-simple cover of $PSL_m(p^e)$.
+Suppose $S$ is a quasisimple cover of $\PSL_m(p^e)$.
 If $m$ is odd, then $S$ contains an involution such that